Small Blue-Winged Olives

 These are very rarely called Small Blue-Winged Olives.

-This species is widespread throughout the West.
-In the localized patches where it is abundant, it can be an important hatch.
+Though having a national distribution, this species is considered by angling authorities to be important only in the West.
+In localized waters where it is abundant, it can be a significant hatch.